R3ym0nd0/Backend-Development/Databases/PostgreSQL/psql-keywords-statements.md.md

 - CAST(value AS type) → standard SQL way.
 - value::type → PostgreSQL shorthand, quicker to type.
 - Make sure the value can actually be converted (e.g., 'abc'::INTEGER will throw an error).

+### 21. Age Function

+Age from a given date to now

+    SELECT AGE('1995-08-28');

+or

+Difference between two timestamps

+    SELECT AGE('2025-12-31', '2020-01-01');

+- Returns an `interval` or detailed time span like 30 years 0 mons 0 days.

+### 22. ON CONFLICT DO NOTHING

+    INSERT INTO users (id)
+    VALUES (5)
+    ON CONFLICT (5) DO NOTHING;

+- No error is thrown if a duplicate exists.
+- Keeps applications running smoothly without crashing in real world.
+- You can only use columns with `constraints (UNIQUE or PRIMARY KEY)` when using `ON CONFLICT()`.

+### 23. Upsert

+    INSERT INTO users (id, name)
+    VALUES (5, 'John Doe')
+    ON CONFLICT (email)
+    DO UPDATE SET name = EXCLUDED.name;

+- `UPSERT` = Update + Insert in one shot.
+- Prevents duplicate errors and keeps your data current.
+- `EXCLUDED` refers to the row you were trying to insert.